 On-campus basis* for salary for personnel

-- Faculty and Staff Academic Year Salary: In determining projected increases for faculty salaries for future years, please contact Bob Weisenfeld directly.
+- Faculty and Staff Academic Year Salary: In determining projected increases for faculty and staff salaries for future years, please contact Bob Weisenfeld.

-- Faculty Summer Salary: The basis for faculty summer compensation, for two months of employment and above, is typically 2/9 of the previous academic year's salary.
+- Faculty Summer Salary: The basis for faculty and staff summer compensation is typically 1/9 of the previous academic year's salary/month.

-- Students Academic Year Wages/Stipends: Hourly wages for the academic year are based at $8.00 or more, depending on the nature of the employment.
+- Students Academic Year Wages/Stipends: Hourly wages for the academic year are $8.00 or more, depending on the nature of employment.

-- Students Summer Wages/Stipends: Recommended summer wages are $500/week or $5,000 for 10 weeks, unless external funding guidelines or budget limitations preclude such a rate.
+- Students Summer Wages/Stipends: Recommended summer wages are $500/week, unless external funding guidelines or budget limitations preclude such a rate.

 *Please contact Bob Weisenfeld if there are any questions about the appropriate level of compensation.

 Summer student housing

 As of June 1, 2014, air-conditioned summer student housing is valued at $70/week.
 Costs for air-conditioned summer housing for students engaged in research activities may or may not be an eligible proposal budget expense, based on grant program guidelines.
 Please visit with Bob Weisenfeld for guidance.